Dennis Man: FCSB

 On 6 September 2016, FC Steaua București transferred Man for an undisclosed fee, with the player penning a one-year deal with the option of another five years.
 Man made his debut for the Roș-albaștrii on 2 October 2016 against Universitatea Craiova, coming on as a substitute for injured Florin Tănase in the first half of the game; he himself was replaced in the 66th minute by Ovidiu Popescu, as his team eventually won 2–1.
 Later that month he netted his first Steaua—and Liga I—goal in a 2–0 victory over Politehnica Iași.

 On 16 July 2017, Man scored an injury-time winner against Voluntari in the campaign's opener.
 He recorded his first European appearance in the UEFA Champions League's third qualifying round 4–1 away win against Viktoria Plzeň, on 2 August.
-On 25 October, he contributed with two goals and two assists in the 6–1 thrashing of Sănătatea Cluj for the Cupa României, and on 17 December, Man opened the scoring in a 2–0 success over defending champions Viitorul Constanța.
-In January 2018, he was included by UEFA.com in a list of the 50 best young footballers to watch for that year.
-On 18 February, Man scored the first of his team in a 2–2 draw to rivals Dinamo București after appearing as a half-time substitute.
-In July, he was nominated along with compatriot Ianis Hagi for the 2018 Golden Boy award.
-On the 25th that month, he scored his first European goal in a UEFA Europa League second qualifying round 2–0 away win over Rudar Velenje.
+On 25 October, he contributed with two goals and two assists in the 6–1 thrashing of Sănătatea Cluj for the Cupa României, and on 17 December opened the scoring in a 2–0 success over defending champions Viitorul Constanța.

+In January 2018, Man was included by UEFA.com in a list of the 50 best young footballers to watch for that year.
+On 18 February, he scored the first of his team in a 2–2 draw to rivals Dinamo București after appearing as a half-time substitute.
+In July, Man was nominated along with compatriot Ianis Hagi for the 2018 Golden Boy award.
+On the 25th that month, he scored his first European goal in a Europa League second qualifying round 2–0 away win over Rudar Velenje.

 Man won his first career trophy on 22 July 2020, after scoring the only goal of the Cupa României final played against Sepsi OSK.
-On 17 September, he scored a hat-trick in a Europa League second qualifying round away draw with Serbian team TSC Bačka Topola.
+On 17 September that year, he scored a hat-trick in a Europa League second qualifying round away draw with Serbian team TSC Bačka Topola.
 The match ended 6–6 after extra time, and Man converted the winning penalty in the eventual shoot-out.
-Three days later on his centesimal Liga I appearance, he again scored a hat-trick in a 3–0 defeat of FC Argeș.
-Man scored the opener and refused to celebrate in a 3–0 home win against former club UTA Arad on 5 December 2020, which took his tally in the league championship to ten goals.
+Three days later, on his 100th Liga I appearance, he again scored a hat-trick in a 3–0 defeat of Argeș Pitești.

+Man scored the opener and refused to celebrate in a 3–0 home win against former club UTA Arad on 5 December 2020, which took his league tally to ten goals.
 Two fixtures later on the 18th, he netted twice for a 2–0 away victory over title contenders Universitatea Craiova.
 Shortly after, he was revealed as the winner of the 2020 Romanian Footballer of the Year award by the Gazeta Sporturilor newspaper.